ndl/wiki_external_filter/README.txt

 To successfully use macros with complex argument expressions, it's necessary to patch core Redmine components as follows:

  * [Change MACROS_RE](http://www.redmine.org/issues/3061) regexp not to stop too early - in the issue description textile wiki formatter is mentioned, but in fact this change should be done for whatever wiki formatter you use.
  * [Change arguments parsing](http://www.redmine.org/boards/3/topics/4987#message-9854) - again, should be done for whatever wiki formatter you use.
  * Additionally, for some of the formatters escaping should be avoided for macro arguments.

+[The patch](http://www.ndl.kiev.ua/downloads/redmine_markdown_extra_formatter_fixes.patch.gz) for redmine_markdown_extra_formatter that does all of these (and also additionally fixes code highlighting, although not in very nice way) is attached.

 Specific filters installation instructions are below.